Payrolling benefits in kind

-HMRC issued guidance in January 2024 that, from April 2026, there will be a requirement for all employers to payroll benefits in kind (BIKs) on a mandatory basis rather than voluntarily as is currently the practice.
-The first reaction was that at least they had given a two-year period for employers to deal with the change, unlike the ‘last minute’ announcement that from April 2023 paper P11Ds would be abolished and a software solution would be required.
-The change is badged as simplification and the good news is that it will mean that there will be no requirement to prepare P11Ds for employees annually as is currently the case.
+From April 2026, all employers will be required to payroll benefits in kind (BIKs), rather than doing it voluntarily as they do now.
+The change is badged as simplification and the good news is that it will mean that there will be no requirement to prepare P11Ds for employees every year.

 As a quick reminder, the current position is that (unless an employer is already payrolling their benefits) the taxable value of benefits and expenses provided to employees must be reported via forms P11D and P11D(b) by 6 July following the end of the relevant tax year.